Chilli Con Carne

 I’ve blogged a chilli recipe before.
 But, it was at the start of my blogging journey, which invariably means it was awful!
 As I was making one today, I thought this was a good time to re-do it.
 Isn’t it amazing when you look back at your first posts, how far you’ve come?
-I was really struck by how little I knew and how basic it was.
+I was struck by how little I knew and how basic it was.
 But, at the time I expected people to read it (they didn’t.
 Why would they?).

-I normally try to write one recipe a week.
+I generally try to write one recipe a week.
 Food is my favourite thing to blog about, it’s what I get the most engagement from, and I think I’ve got some great recipes that are worth sharing.
-Going into this week, I was planning on making a chocolate cherry tiffin to share.
+Going into this week, I was planning on making a chocolate cherry Tiffin to share.
 Then, last night my Wii fit board informed me that I’m overweight and need to lose a stone.
-Now is probably not the right time for a tiffin, as there is absolutely no way I’d be able to stop myself from eating it.
+Now is probably not the right time for a Tiffin, as there is absolutely no way I’d be able to stop myself from eating it.
 You’ll know my healthy eating and exercise plan is working when the tiffin recipe appears (hopefully it won’t be too long!)

 Chilli used to be my go-to meal.
 I’d make it if I was having anyone around for dinner, and me and The Boy ate it regularly.
 It’s great, because it doesn’t take much effort, gets better after a night in the fridge, and freezes well.

-I generally like my meals to be quite simple and don’t like to use too many different flavours.
+I like my meals to be quite simple and don’t like to use too many different flavours.
 Not chilli though.
 If I don’t have one of these ingredients in, it will still work, but it won’t be quite the same.
 The flavours just all work perfectly together.
 But, don’t be alarmed by the giant list.
 It is just a case of throwing them all into a big pan.
-Lots of ingredients, but a very easy recipe.
+Lots of ingredients, but a straightforward recipe.

 You will need: